DMNihal65/LicenseManagementBackend/README.md

-# LicenseManagementBackend
+# InventoryManagementSystem
-Backed for the LicenseManagement software using the Fastapi and Python along with the Mongodb Database
+Inventory Management System Backend using the Fastapi python Backend